DEATH WAS IN THE AIR

 Death was in the air and I stayed even though I wanted to see the main festivities further up the road.
 I photographed the planes and helicopters passing by in formation and later in the day even saw the king driving past this very park bench in Franco’s Rolls Royce Phantom IV.

 Well one of General Franco’s Phantom IVs.
-He bought 3 of the 14 cars after all.
-I wonder if others recognise who owns the rare Rolls Royce being paraded around in front of everyone.
+He bought 3 of the 14 cars that were made and I wonder if people recognise the rare Rolls Royce being paraded around in front of everyone.

 There were Eurocopter Tigre helicopters like the one you might have seen in James Bond Goldeneye and the appropriately painted red and yellow water bombers that swoop down to collect water from rivers and lakes to drop down on forrest fires.